How Do I Backwash a Sand Filter in My Fiberglass Pool?

 Five Essential Steps to Maintain Your Pool’s Finish

-Maintain Recommended Chlorine Levels
+Step 2: Maintain Chlorine Levels Between 1-3 ppm

-Avoid Calcium Hypochlorite
+Step 3: Avoid Calcium Hypochlorite

 The pool maintenance industry is constantly evolving, with new products and refined best practices emerging regularly.
 As a pool owner, staying informed about these developments is beneficial to ensure your pool receives the best care possible.